 Improving forecast accuracy and customer service with an investment in a supply chain inventory optimization solution is a high priority for distributors, retailers and manufacturers.
 However, there are numerous challenges inherent in demand forecasting and inventory optimization; short product life cycles in verticals like fashion, clothing and electronics are one example.
-Distribution, whether multichannel or vertically-integrated can also add to the complexity that a supply chain inventory optimization solution must address.
+Distribution, whether multichannel or vertically-integrated can also add to the complexity that a multi-echelon inventory optimization solution must address.
 SKU proliferation creates unexpected demand behaviors and causes inventory to move more slowly.

 How do you improve supply chain inventory optimization management?